skasapis/Team1Perception/README.md

 git clone https://github.com/skasapis/Team1Perception.git
 ```

-# To recreate our best submission results
+# To recreate our best submission results:
 Run ```googlenet_full.m``` as is.
 Open the file ```Team1_submission.txt```.
 This file will contain the file ID plus classifications in the desired format for Kaggle submission.

-# To recreate our cropped images
+# To recreate our cropped images:
 Run ```F_RCNN2.m``` as is.
 This will create a folder named CroppedPics containing the same image organizational format as /deploy/test/ available on the Kaggle page.
 ```
 https://www.kaggle.com/c/fall2018-rob535-task1/leaderboard